Guides

 The raw body is the clientData.
 The client signs the raw request body.
 Your server must read the body as raw bytes (req.arrayBuffer()) and pass those same bytes to verifyAssertion().
 If you parse the body first and re-serialize it, the bytes may differ and the signature will fail.

 Use the ./assertion subpath.
 This edge function doesn't need attestation verification, so importing from @bradford-tech/supabase-integrity-attest/assertion avoids loading asn1js and @noble/curves.
+For a higher-level alternative that eliminates this boilerplate, see the withAssertion() wrapper.

 Counter persistence